Ametrine Gemstone: Meaning, Healing Properties, Benefits & More

 Ametrine is usually transparent, easily allowing light to pass through and even making it possible to view something positioned behind the stone.
 If there is a lack of transparency, it's usually due to an impurity or other stone being attached to the gem.

 Raw or rough ametrine has a crystal-like shape, just as you'd expect to find in other quartz variants.
-This version is highly desirable for some, as it allows the ametrine to maintain its natural look.
+This version is highly desirable for some, allowing the ametrine to maintain its natural look.
 However, ametrine also stands up well to cutting, faceting, tumbling, and polishing, so it's very common to find pieces of ametrine that have been shaped in various ways.

 What makes ametrine intriguing is its colour combination.
 Natural ametrine features yellow and purple hues on opposite sides of the colour wheel, creating a lovely contrast.

-When it comes to the strength of the colour, that can vary.
-The most valuable pieces of ametrine have deep or jewel-toned purple and yellow portions, ensuring the contrast is dramatic.
-Ametrine gemstones with lighter shades of purple or yellow aren't as highly sought after, so they are more affordable.
+The strength of the colour can vary.
+The most valuable pieces of ametrine have deep or jewel-toned purple and yellow portions, ensuring a dramatic contrast.
+Ametrine gemstones with lighter shades of purple or yellow aren’t as highly sought after, so they are more affordable.
+Due to internal reflections, some ametrine stones may appear mauve, peach, or rosy gold.

 It is important to note that while natural ametrine crystals are for sale, there are also colour-treated stones.
 Sometimes, a process is applied to make the hues brighter or deeper to make less desirable stones more intriguing to buyers.
 In others, the procedure allows a piece to be altered, creating a unique gemstone that resembles ametrine even though the yellow portion didn’t occur naturally.